After Floyd killing, MSU Mankato reviews criminal justice program — with community input

 And officials there are asking for the public’s help.

-This week and next, MNSU is hosting virtual, town hall-style community listening sessions focused on reviewing the college’s criminal justice and law enforcement curricula.
+This week and next, MSU Mankato is hosting virtual, town hall-style community listening sessions focused on reviewing the college’s criminal justice and law enforcement curricula.
 The university hosted its first session Tuesday.

 The school’s four listening sessions mark the first time the school has sought community input during the review process.
 Since Floyd’s killing, faculty and administrators said they thought it important to be transparent about curriculum revisions and updates.